Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: Discussion

 \section{Discussion}

-Triangulation is a recommended element of research methodology both in social sciences and psychology, and in quantitative and qualitative methods alike, as the review in \nameref{sec:background} showed.
-It has been also widely absorbed into HCI's user research methodology (e.g., \cite{pettersson2018bermuda}).
-However, given that HCI is a field that innovates and speculates about possible future technologies and their uses, the full potential of triangulation has not yet been capitalised.
-This paper's findings and suggestions are an attempt to address this opportunity.
+Triangulation is an oft-recommended element of research in the social sciences and psychology especially, and it features in quantitative and qualitative methods alike, as the review in \nameref{sec:background} attests.
+While it has come to permeate much of HCI's user-research methodology landscape (e.g., see \cite{pettersson2018bermuda}), its full potential has yet to be exploited in our field.
+Given that HCI scholarship innovates and speculates about possible future technologies and their uses, we have attempted to cast light on this vast opportunity via the findings and suggestions reported here.

-With triangulation of possible futures, this paper has referred to an approach where instead of studying only one possible future, the researchers stage two possible, suitably complementary futures, and carry out user studies in both of them.
-This gives them a better understanding about the plausibility of their results: do the findings apply uniquely in only one or the other future, or more widely in both of them (Figure~\ref{fig:findings-summary}).
-We showed how the possibility to identify three different classes of findings helps both cross-validate the empirical findings and also gain deeper insights into futures.
+Namely, we point to triangulation on possible futures as a way of giving researchers better understanding of the plausibility of their results: do the findings apply uniquely in only one or another future, or more broadly (cf. Figure~\ref{fig:findings-summary}).
+With our approach to studying multiple possible futures, not just one, we showed how staging two or more possible, suitably complementary futures and carrying out user studies in each of them equips researchers with tools to identify mutually distinct classes of findings whereby they can both cross-check the empirical findings and obtain deeper insight into futures.

-In this Discussion, we will extend these findings.
-First, we reflect on the different ways by which futures can be triangulated (beyond the approach that we already demonstrated in this paper).
-We then conclude the paper by considering the possible transformations that triangulation of possible futures can bring to HCI research practice, and what does it take to realise them.
+Below, we extend our reflections pertaining to this fertile ground.
+Firstly, we look at several other mechanisms by which futures can be triangulated, beyond the approach demonstrated in the paper.
+We then consider the range of transformations that triangulation on possible futures could usher in for HCI research practice, in combination with what is required for actualising them.